DavidRodriguezHidalgo/learn_htmx/README.md

-## This is a playground / learn project for htmx
+## This is a playground / learn project for htmx and honojs